Applimu/NANDPROP/README.md

-# Nand!
+# PRON!
-Nand is a fun little esolang / computational model that I have created.
+PRON is a fun little esolang / computational model that I have created.
 It's vaguely based on [PROPs](https://ncatlab.org/nlab/show/PROP) in category theory.

 ## Compilation and Running this:
-Compile nand.rs using rustc (nothing special).
-To use it, create your code in a .txt file (or really any file that can be read by Rust's `fs::read_to_string` function), and run nand.exe with this file as the second argument.
+Compile PRON.rs using rustc (nothing special).
+To use it, create your code in a .txt file (or really any file that can be read by Rust's `fs::read_to_string` function), and run PRON.exe with this file as the second argument.

 ## How it works:
 The model of state of this esolang is modeled after [PROPs](https://ncatlab.org/nlab/show/PROP) from category theory.
 In this case the object is the boolean domain $\{0,1\}$.